patrick-kidger/torchcde/README.md

 ### Constructing controls

 The other part of this library is a way of constructing paths `X` from data (which may be irregularly sampled with missing values).
+Three possibilities are supported: linear interpolation, reparameterised linear interpolation, and natural cubic splines.
+We discuss the differences below.

-Linear interpolation and natural cubic splines are supported.
-For example, for natural cubic splines:
+For example, to use natural cubic splines:
 ```python
 coeffs = natural_cubic_spline_coeffs(t, x)
 ```